 Many years ago, a foreigner made a joke about our army in front of me.
 He said our army is like boy scouts, only good for marching during National Day Parade because unlike other armies, we have never experience going into wars.
 Of course, being still an NSman, I was offended.
 I told him firmly that he missed the point altogether.
 The purpose of building a strong army is not to have wars but to avoid having to go into one.
 I have been serving in the army since I was 19 years old.
 One of the reasons why I continue to serve beyond my obligation is because I believe in having a strong military defence as a deterrence to potential invasion.
 But try as we might, there are some wars that we simply will not be able to avoid.
-Over the past one year, we have been witnessing the trade war between US and China.
+Over the past year, we have been witnessing the trade war between the US and China.

 The US-China Spat

 For a long time, US President Donald Trump has been accusing China of unfair trading practices and intellectual property theft.
 On the Chinese side, there seems to be the thinking that the US is trying to slow down their rise.
-President Trump showed his dislike for China even before he became President on 21 Sep 2011 when he tweeted “China is neither an ally or a friend — they want to beat us and own our country.”
+President Trump showed his dislike for China even before he became President on 21 Sep 2011 when he tweeted “China is neither an ally nor a friend — they want to beat us and own our country.”
 But it was not until 6 July 2018 that the US fired the first salvo, implementing 25% China-specific tariffs on 818 imported Chinese products valued at USD34 billion.
 The Chinese retaliated on the same day by implementing 25% tariff on 545 goods originating from the US valued at USD34 billion as well.
 On 1 September 2019, the Trump Administration imposed a fresh 15% tariff on USD300bn of Chinese goods and Beijing has similarly retaliated by imposing 5%-10% tariff on USD75bn of US goods on the same day.
 As a result, the world’s financial markets represented by MSCI World index has fallen from the peak in July 2019 by about 4% at the time of writing.
 So how should investors respond in this environment?
 I took a journey down memory lane to see what we can learn from it.

 History of US Trade Wars